FIRE-Phoebe/Credit_Risk_Analysis/README.md

 ## Summary
-In the credit risk analyst, we uses six machine learning models to analyze the credit dataset.
-And based on the results, we evaluate our models by three criteria: balanced accuracy score, confusion matrix and classification report.
+In the credit risk analyst, we use six machine learning models to analyze the credit dataset.
+And based on our results, we evaluate our models by three criteria: balanced accuracy score, confusion matrix and classification report.

 According to the result, Easy Ensemble AdaBoost model has the highest balanced accuracy score of **92.55%**.
 Besides, comparing to Oversampling, Undersampling and Combination Over&Undersampling models, Easy Ensemble AdaBoost model has the highest precision rate **7%** to detect high risk.
 In addition, comparing the recall for high risk, Easy Ensemble AdaBoost also has the highest rate of **91%**.In short, we will recommand to use Easy Ensemble AdaBoost model to predict credit risk.